lukeconibear/lukeconibear.github.io/_sources/technical.md

 I mainly use Python with the scientific stack of libraries (e.g., Numpy, xarray, Pandas, Matplotlib, Jupyter, Dask).

 I provided training for scientific computing (Python, Linux, and GitHub).
-For example, [explaining](https://www.lukeconibear.com/introduction_to_scientific_computing/tips_to_speed_up_python.html) how to speed up Python code.
+For example, here is a course I created on [High Performance Python](https://arctraining.github.io/swd6_hpp/).

 ## Complex air quality model